sagemath/sagewiki_to_gh-2022-10-10/sage-3.2.1.md

 == Testing ==

  * Added only_optional doctest option (William Stein) -- Added a new option {{{sage -t -only_optional=component}}} that allows one to run only the optional doctests that depend on a given component.
-Thus instead of much of the optional functionality of Sage being broken, it will now be much easier to automatically test it.
+Thus much of the optional functionality of Sage will now be much easier to automatically test.